Premium Dining Cards: When the Annual Fee Pays for Itself

 1x

 At 3x UR points valued at 1.7 cents each, you earn a 5.1% effective return at restaurants.
 The $95 fee has no credits to offset it, so you need $1,863 in annual dining spend ($156/month) to break even vs a free 3% card.
-The real value is the Hyatt transfer partnership and the 25% travel portal bonus.
+The real value is the Hyatt transfer partnership (the old 25% travel-portal bonus was replaced by Points Boost in the 2026 refresh).

 Chase Sapphire Reserve